MCU Connection Guide

 Step 9: Restore and Update Configuration File

-After confirming all MCU connections are normal, restore the original configuration file and update the MCU configurations:
+After confirming all MCU connections are normal, restore the original configuration file and update the MCU configuration:

 -